Modern Slavery Statement

 In order to assess the risk of modern slavery, we use the following processes with our suppliers:

 - We conduct audits before entering into a commercial relationship with any business where there is the potential for risk.
 These audited businesses form the basis of our preferred supplier list.

 - We review the potential for risk at regular intervals, including the possibility of re-auditing a supplier or conducting spot checks.

 After due consideration, we have not identified any significant risks of modern slavery, forced labour, or human trafficking in our supply chain.
 However, we continue to be alert to the potential for problems.

 Additionally, we have taken the following steps to minimise the possibility of any problems:

-- We require the businesses we work with to abide by our code of supplier conduct.
+- We require the businesses we work with to address modern slavery concerns in their policies.

 - Only senior members of staff who have undergone appropriate training for assessing modern slavery risks in the supply chain are authorised to sign contracts and establish commercial relationships in any area where we have identified the potential for risk.